Install Agent Embedded in Salesforce

 3. Click Edit next to the user you want to add to the call center.

 4. Scroll down to the bottom right part of the General Information section.
-Enter CXone Agent for Salesforce or CXone Agent for Salesforce FedRamp in the Call Center field, or use the search button to search for configured call centers.
+Enter Agent for Salesforce or Agent for Salesforce FedRamp in the Call Center field, or use the search button to search for configured call centers.

 5. Click Save.